kesiev/rewtro/manual/getters.md

   * `float` gets single decimal float number from `-25` to `26.1`
   * `largeNumber` gets values from `0` to `2047`

-Choosing the right getter may be difficult and that's why I strongly suggest you use [compiler helpers](compilerhelpers.md) instead of these getters.
+Choosing the right getter may be difficult and that's why I strongly suggest you use the `_` [special symbol](specialsymbols.md) instead of these getters.

 ```
 {